tsanghan/sctp-ce6-capstone-group4/README.md

 `Application Monitoring Dashboard` will be created within `AWS CloudWatch` service as a requirement for the capstone projects.

-For application, We deploy Google microservices-demo `Online Boutique` as containerized application into `EKS` platform.
+For application, we deploy Google microservices-demo `Online Boutique` as containerized application into `EKS` platform.

 Google microservices-demo GitHub repository is at `https://github.com/GoogleCloudPlatform/microservices-demo`